SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 Wherever possible, solutions should:
 * Adopt the naming convention SFA.DAS.{SolutionName} (where {SolutionName} is a meaningful name relevant to the piece of work this solution is for).
   * Note that in any of the projects suggested below, the * in the project name should be the same as the solution name.
 * Have a single responsibility.
-Where a solution requires a website and an API, for example, each should be built in separate solutions.
 * Have its own repo in GitHub.

 Solutions can contain any of the below projects.
 Only projects that are relevant to the work being completed should be included.